Q. What is CME?

 A. The American Medical Association (AMA) authorizes organizations that are accredited by the ACCME, referred to as "accredited CME providers", to designate and award AMA PRA Category 1 Credit™ to physicians.
 Much more information is available at ama-assn.org.

-Q. What types of activities qualify for CME credit?
+Q. nbsp; What types of activities qualify for CME credit?

 A. Continuing educational activities that assist physicians in carrying out their professional responsibilities more effectively and efficiently are activities that qualify for CME credit.
 A course in management would be appropriate CME for physicians responsible for managing a health care facility; a course in educational methodology would be appropriate CME for physicians teaching in a medical school; a course in practice management would be appropriate CME for practitioners interested in providing better service to patients.
 Examples of activity types include: live courses, internet live activities (live streaming), enduring materials (printed materials, CD-ROMs, audio CDs, DVDs, internet activities), manuscript reviews, and test item writing.